 In the early 50s, they purchased land at the end of what was at the time an incomplete Gulf Freeway and built the first Lutheran high school in Houston with a 12-member board of directors.
 It was named Lutheran High School.

 As Houston grew, it was determined that another location would someday be needed.
-Land was purchased on the north side of town and on December 2, 1979, Reverend Hobart Meyer conducted the ground-breaking ceremony for Lutheran High North (LHN).
+Six acres of land was sold to fund the building of a new school, and on December 2, 1979, Reverend Hobart Meyer conducted the ground-breaking ceremony for Lutheran High North (LHN).
 It was not long after this ceremony that school began on October 1, 1980 with freshmen and sophomore classes, and LHN began to develop Christian leaders for tomorrow's world.
 Staffed with eleven individuals dedicated to Lutheran education at the secondary level, the school grew.
 Many have served on the staff of LHN, and two of the original eleven remain and continue to guide LHN toward the future.
 In the spring of 1983, the first graduating class of Lutheran High North embarked on its future.

 Lutheran High School moves to present location; Renamed Lutheran South Academy